vinceskahan/v5wiki/weewx-multi.md

 ### 2. Verify the driver configurations

 In each configuration file, ensure that `station_type` is set correctly.

-In `house.conf`:
+For example, in `house.conf`:
 ```
 [Station]
     ...